Chart Color Schemes

 Bundamba is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Bundamba, as evaluated at the latest Census, comprised 83.8% houses and 16.2% other dwellings.
+Dwelling structure in Bundamba, as per the latest Census, consisted of 83.8% houses and 16.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Brisbane metro had 88.4% houses and 11.6% other dwellings.
-Home ownership in Bundamba was 24.5%, with mortgaged dwellings at 33.3% and rented ones at 42.2%.
-The median monthly mortgage repayment was $1,300, below Brisbane metro's average of $1,517.
-Median weekly rent in Bundamba was $300, matching Brisbane metro's figure but significantly lower than the national average of $375.
-Nationally, Bundamba's mortgage repayments were notably lower at $1,863.
+Home ownership in Bundamba was at 24.5%, similar to Brisbane metro's level.
+The remaining dwellings were either mortgaged (33.3%) or rented (42.2%).
+The median monthly mortgage repayment in the area was $1,300, below the Brisbane metro average of $1,517.
+The median weekly rent figure was $300, matching Brisbane metro's figure but significantly lower than the national average of $375.
+Nationally, Bundamba's mortgage repayments were much lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing